andycranston/pngshot/README.md

 ## "I always get NUM LOCK: ON in every screenshot"

-Some Windows 10 set ups display "NUM LOCK: ON" for a few seconds in the bottom right hand corner of the screen whenever you press the Num Lock key.
+Some Windows 10 systems display "NUM LOCK: ON" for a few seconds in the bottom right hand corner of the screen whenever you press the Num Lock key.
 As a result this always appears in every screenshot.